 Everything we do in practice is designed to improve the ability to express technique in order to positively influence performance.
 An athlete’s inability to express said technique simply boils down to lack of specific coordination.

-Of course, I didn’t invent this concept.
-I heard Gary Winckler talk about it.
-Then I thought about it.
-Then I stole it.
+Of course, we didn’t invent this concept.
+We heard Gary Winckler talk about it.
+Then thought about it.
+Then stole it.
 Now here we are.

 Here’s an example.
-Last week I ran the exact same workout with two different athletes.
+We ran the exact same workout with two different athletes.

 One was a 16 year old high schooler with a 200m PR of 26.1.
 The other was a 22 year old post collegiate with a 200m PR of 24.7.

 The high schooler has been doing consistent technical work all summer and fall, going back and forth between me and another great sprints coach, Marc Mangiacotti.